 6 tips for choosing your next primary care doc

 Choosing a doctor can be a daunting task.
-You need someone you can literally trust with your life, someone who will see things in your health and history that you don’t and someone you can talk openly and honestly with.
+You need someone you can, literally, trust with your life.
+You need someone who will see things in your health and history that you don’t.
+And, you need someone you can talk openly and honestly with.